Sonjiseo/Opic/OPIc.md

 ### 15. 최신 음악 기기에 대해 설명 ⭐️

-When it comes to the latest music electronic gadget(device), people are talking about ....**Open-ear earbuds**
+> When it comes to the latest music electronic gadget(device), people are talking about ....**Open-ear earbuds**

-First, 제품 소개(브랜드, 모델명)
+> First, 제품 소개(브랜드, 모델명)

-Also, 사고 싶다, 필요한 이유 -> 음악
+> Also, 사고 싶다, 필요한 이유 -> 음악

-First, 요즘 나는 오픈 이어 이어 버드라는 제품에 대해서 흥미가 있다.

-오픈 이어 이어버드는 하나의 종류 이름인데, 귀에 직접적으로 삽입하는 전형적인 구조가 아니라

-귀에 거는 형태로 나오는 제품이야.

-각 제조사별로 여러가지 제품들이 나오고 있는데,

-난 특히 보스에서 만든 제품이 특히 유명해

-이것은 말했듯이, 귀걸이처럼 귀에 걸어서 쓸 수 있는 제품이야.

-귀에서 잘 빠지지 않아 러너들이나 야외 활동을 하는 사람들한테 인기가 있어.

-Also, 나도 이것을 사고 싶어.

-나는 귀가 아파서 이어폰을 오래 끼고 있지 못해

-하지만 이건 귀에 통증을 안줘서 내가 찾던 제품이야.

-무게도 가볍고 외부의 소리도 같이 들을 수 있어서

-굳이 뺏다 꼈다 하지 않아도 돼.
+>
+> Bose : Ultra open earbuds / 보우즈

+When it comes to the latest electronic music gadgets, people are talking about open-ear earbuds these days.

+First, I'd like to tell you about open-ear earbuds.
+They’re kind of a new style of earbuds
+Normally, earbuds go directly into your ears, but these don't.
+They hang on your ears like earrings.
+Out of many products, I think the Ultra Open Earbuds from Bose are the best.
+As you know, Bose is already known for its sound quality.
+So these days, they are popular with runners and people who enjoy outdoor activities.

+Also, I really want to get them
+Wearing regular in-ear earbuds for a long time is painful for my ears.
+So I can’t wear them for over two hours.
+But these can solve that problem.
+What’s more, they’re lightweight and let me hear the sounds around me while listening to music, so I can keep them on all day

+Overall, I think open-ear earbuds are the latest type of earphones.

 ## 공원